 - As soon as it finishes, restart your PC.

 - This will fix the corrupted files along with the Omegle website error.

 Solution 3: Delete Flash Browsing Data

-Every browser saves cookies that are a small part of information given by a website to your device browser.
-These cookies are used to keep you logged into a website, save items added into a shopping cart, remember the flash player settings, and track user’s web browsing habits, etc.
+Every browser saves cookies which are a small part of the information given by a website to your device browser.
+These cookies are used to keep you logged into a website, save items added to a shopping cart, remember the flash player settings, track users’ web browsing habits, etc.

 Even if you clear your web browser’s history data, the flash player cookies will remain as it is.
 Besides, Flash cookies can store an enormous amount of user tracking information due to the default size limit of 100 KB per website.
-Whereas, the HTTP cookies have a limit of only 4 KB.
+At the same time, the HTTP cookies have a limit of only 4 KB.

 Besides, you’ll also find some empty folders.
 That means the website supports flash cookies but does not save any domain information.
-Simply press the Delete button to remove the folders that contain the flash browsing data.
+Simply press the Delete button to remove the flash browsing data folders.
 Since Omegle uses the flash player, clearing the browsing data might solve the error connecting to the server problem.

 Finally!
-This is how you can fix the Omegle Error Connecting to Server Please try again message.
-If the above solutions didn’t work for you, then kindly comment below.
+This is how you can fix the Omegle Error Connecting to Server Please try the message again.
+If the above solutions don’t work, kindly comment below.
 We’ll be glad to help you out.